fusionalliance/starter-kit/README.md

 ### Image Minification

-- Currently requires libpng, which you can install via homebrew `brew install libpng`
+- Currently requires libpng on OSX, which you can install via homebrew `brew install libpng`

 ## FAQ